kstenerud/specifications/README.md

  * Supports hundreds of thousands of years.
  * Supports time units to the microsecond.
  * Supports leap years and leap seconds.
- * Values are always in timezone zero.
+ * Values are in timezone zero by default.
  * Encoded values are comparable.

 ---------------------------------------------------------------------